Artur Walther

 Artur Walther (born October 9, 1948) is a German-American art collector focused on exhibiting and publishing contemporary photography and video art.
 A graduate of Harvard Business School, Walther was a General Partner at Goldman Sachs until his retirement in 1994.
 He began collecting photography in the late 1990s and later established The Walther Collection, which is open to the public at its museum campus in Neu-Ulm, Germany and its Project Space in New York City.

-Life and career
+Early life and education

 Artur Walther was born in 1948 in Ulm, Germany.
+He graduated from the University of Regensburg in 1975.

+In 1977 he earned an MBA from Harvard Business School.

+Career

-He graduated from the University of Regensburg in 1975 and earned an MBA from Harvard Business School in 1977.
-Working in the field of international investment banking, Walther established one of the first groups focused on interest and currency swaps on Wall Street and was a co-founder and co-chairman of the International Swaps and Derivatives Association.
-He became co-head of Goldman Sachs’ worldwide capital markets group in 1983 and was the founding partner of Goldman Sachs’ operations in Germany.
+Walther worked in the field of international investment banking.
+He established one of the first groups focused on interest and currency swaps on Wall Street and was a co-founder and co-chairman of the International Swaps and Derivatives Association.
+In 1983, he became co-head of Goldman Sachs’ worldwide capital markets group and was the founding partner of Goldman Sachs’ operations in Germany.